kplaminack/run_analysis/README.md

 5. Merge the "train" and "test" data sets into one
 6. Assign a descriptive name to the Activity IDs
 7. Create the tidydata data set by calculating the average for each variable by SubjectID, by Activity
+8. Save the tidydata data set as .csv / .txt